Tucupita Marcano Player Props: Pirates vs. Guardians

-Tucupita Marcano -- with a slugging percentage of .294 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates versus the Cleveland Guardians, with Logan Allen on the hill, on July 18 at 7:05 PM ET.
+The Pittsburgh Pirates, including Tucupita Marcano (.294 slugging percentage in past 10 games, including zero homers), take on starting pitcher Aaron Civale and the Cleveland Guardians at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-4) against the Giants.

 Tucupita Marcano Game Info & Props vs. the Guardians